pusher-community/gs-pusher-rails/README.md

 ## Run the examples

-Prior to running the Node app you'll need some environmental variables to be set.
+Prior to running the Rails app you'll need some environmental variables to be set.

 * `PUSHER_CHAT_APP_ID` - your Pusher application ID
 * `PUSHER_CHAT_APP_KEY` - your Pusher application key